-The server is started at the time of validating and a user dedicates a maximum amount of 20 GB of flash storage and a max of 150mb per file.
+Should a user elect to become a beacon the server is started at wallet startup and a user will dictate the control of this beacon.
+It can be either public or private, and the amount of time assets are cached for storage is also up to them.
 In order to submit a beacon, the submitter must be the rightful owner of an NFT and that NFT asset must exist within the users wallet.
-If the user meets those requirements then the submitter will make a call out to peers and get a beacon locator which will be included in the users transfer TX and thus allowing the receiving party to have the location of the users NFT assets.
+If the user meets those requirements then the submitter will make a call out the beacon locator which will be included in the users transfer TX and thus allowing the receiving party to have the location of the users NFT assets.